 Denmark a Lonely Planet travel survival kit - Published by Lonely Planet Publications ISBN 0-86442-330-6 A very useful guide to all things in Denmark.

 It is perfectly feasible to take your bikes on the Danish trains, we have used it several times (in fact it is the only way to get from Fyn to West Zealand if you are intending to cross at Kørsor or Nyborg) there is only one slight problem see our page 'Trains in Denmark' to find out.
+It very much depends on what type of train you travel on as to whether you pay for your bike or not.
+On most commuter trains bikes are allowed on for free but on the intercity trains you have to pay.
 There is a booklet from the DSB 'Bikes and Trains in Denmark' (in English) available at most stations.
 Contact DSB (The Danish State Railways) for more details.
+You can find a journey planner for the Danish railways here.

 - The high season for camping in Denmark is dependent on the school holidays and we found that by the end of the 3rd week of August they were starting to run down the stock in camp shops as the children had gone back to school.